rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/load_balancer_tls_proxy/index.md

 Configuration for HAProxy ACLs are provisioned to the key-value folder `service/haproxy/acl/<ACL name>/`.
 One or two keys are provisioned to each folder:

-- If the ACL only includes a host match, then only one key-value pair of the form `<host,value>` is provisioned, where `value` is the host no match
+- If the ACL only includes a host match, then only one key-value pair of the form `<host,value>` is provisioned, where `value` is the host to match
 - If the ACL includes both a host an path, then two key-value pairs are provisioned:
   - a key-value pair of the form `<host,value>`, where `value` is the host to match
   - a key-value pair of the form `<path,value>`, where `value` is the path to match